 I’m a philosophy Ph.D. candidate at the University of Illinois—Chicago.
-I am also visiting the Rutgers University Philosophy Department for the Spring 2025 semester.
-I specialize in the philosophy of mind and cognitive science, the general philosophy of science, and epistemology, with historical interests in American pragmatism, Chinese philosophy, and the early modern period up to Kant.
-My in-progress dissertation is concerned with offering an account of the perception-cognition border and its ramifications for the philosophy of mind and epistemology.
-More generally, all of my projects aim to chart the relations between perception, cognition, and action in a way that helps explain the sui generis mindedness of the human species.
+I also visited the Rutgers University Department of Philosophy for the Spring 2025 semester.
+I specialize in the philosophy of mind and cognitive science, the general philosophy of science, and epistemology.
+My in-progress dissertation is concerned with establishing the belief-independence of some parts of perception, and the ramifications the truth of such a thesis has for the philosophy of mind and epistemology.
+More generally, a core project of mine is to chart the relations between perception, cognition, and action in a way that helps explain our peculiarly human form of mindedness.

 If you’re interested in getting in touch, you can contact me via: